ThomasPf/Tor-Bandwidth-Fingerprinting/Readme.md

 ## Dependencies
+* shadow installed with tor-plugin
+* shadow tor-plugins code changed so the manual selection of tor circuits is possible

+### Python Dependencies

 ## Evaluating experiment
 Here, by experiment we mean self-stand network scenario with complete shadow configuration structure (shadow.config.xml and corresponding /conf directory)